syncfusion-content/blazor-docs/blazor/accordion/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-The theme style sheet from NuGet can be referred as follows using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
+The theme style sheet can be referred from NuGet using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) as follows.

 * For .NET 6 Blazor Server App, add the Syncfusion bootstrap5 theme in the `<head>` of the **~/Pages/_Layout.cshtml** file.